pulumi/docs/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 ## Testing

 To simulate your producer and consumer, you can use the [Confluent CLI](https://docs.confluent.io/confluent-cli/current/overview.html) to send messages to and read messages from your topic.
 You will use the values of your Pulumi stack outputs to formulate the command.

+{{% notes type="info" %}}
+Make sure you run the `confluent login` command first if you have not yet done so.
+At the time of writing, failure to do so will lead to misleading error messages from the Confluent CLI.
+The `confluent login` command will need to be run periodically as the token it generates expires after a few hours.
+{{% /notes %}}

 To simulate a message producer, you can send messages to your Kafka topic with the following command: